 Recruiting Older Volunteers: The Untapped Powerhouse Your Organisation Is Ignoring

-The fastest-growing demographic in most countries is people aged 60 and over.
-Many are in better health, more financially secure, and more active than any equivalent cohort in history.
-They have decades of professional experience, established community networks, strong intrinsic motivation to contribute, and — especially post-retirement — time.
+The fastest-growing demographic in most developed countries is people aged 60 and over.
+Many are in better health, more financially secure, and more active than any equivalent generation in history.
+They bring decades of professional experience, established community networks, strong intrinsic motivation to contribute, and — especially after retirement — time.
 They represent one of the most significant untapped resources available to the voluntary sector.
 And most organisations are failing, in very specific ways, to recruit, deploy, and retain them effectively.

 Who We Mean When We Say 'Older Volunteers'